jessesquires/jessesquires.com/_posts/2021-06-29-apple-docc-great-but-useless-for-oss.md

 [Sven Schmidt](https://twitter.com/_sa_s) who maintains the [Swift Package Index](https://swiftpackageindex.com) with [Dave](https://daveverwer.com), suggested [on Twitter](https://twitter.com/_sa_s/status/1410155365270966274) that the Swift Package Index could conceivably generate and host DocC documentation.
 That would be pretty awesome in my opinion &mdash; it would be [CocoaDocs](https://blog.cocoapods.org/CocoaDocs-Documentation-Sunsetting/) 2.0!

 I think what I'm realizing is that community tooling is never going to be replaced by what Apple provides.
 " %}

+{% include updated_notice.html
+message="
+[Helge Heß](https://github.com/helje5) has written a post about [converting DocC archives into static HTML sites](http://www.alwaysrightinstitute.com/docz/).
+You can find the project [on GitHub](https://github.com/DoccZz/docc2html).
+It is currently still a work-in-progress, but a promising start.
+" %}

 #### Further Reading